 The post-BCD pipeline modules have been made available for general public use as part of the MOPEX tool.
 They consist of a number of C and C++ modules connected via Perl wrapper scripts.
 Namelists (plain text lists of parameters and values) are used for input.
 In most cases, the module operation simply consists of supplying the software with a list of input image files; by default it reads and understands the IRAC image headers.

 Using the refined coordinates, individual IRAC (C)BCDs from a given observation (AOR) in a given channel are reconstructed onto a larger field (mosaicking), and overlapping frames are averaged together to achieve a higher SNR.
 The pipeline SSC mosaicker produces a single image, one per channel (and one per exposure time in case of the HDR observing mode) from many input (C)BCD images (the first long[er] frame[s] in non-HDR observations is [are] not included as it [they] is [are] taken in a different mode, the HDR-mode).
 First, the BCDs are corrected for overlap consistency.
 The images that overlap are forced to have the same background value via addition of an offset derived from a least-squares fit.
 Then a “fiducial frame” is derived.
 This is the definition for the output frame in terms of its physical size, projection, and orientation.
 Because IRAC has such a large field of view, projection effects are non-negligible, and the mosaicking and coadding process must reproject the data onto a common grid with a technique similar to “drizzle” (Fruchter & Hook 2002).
 The fiducial frame finder seeks to minimize the amount of “blank” area in the output mosaic by rotating the output projection such that it is aligned with the map axes.
 This is useful for long thin maps, where potentially the output mosaic could be very large, but with a great deal of empty space.
 The mosaicker then reprojects all of the input data onto the output projection.
 It reads the SSC WCS, which contains the field pointing center, rotation, scale, and instrument distortion, and reprojects this onto a standard TAN FITS projection.
 In the process, the data are undistorted.
 The reprojected images are interpolated onto the fiducial image frame with outlier rejection, rejecting radiation hits in overlapping observations.
-Various masks (mostly the imask and pmask files, see Section 7.1, Tables 7.1 and 7.2 for which mask bits are set in these masks) are used in the coaddition in such a way that the pixels previously flagged as bad (for example, hot or dead pixels) are rejected before the averaging process.
+Various masks (mostly the imask and pmask files, see Section 7.1, Table 7.1 and Table 7.2 for which mask bits are set in these masks) are used in the coaddition in such a way that the pixels previously flagged as bad (for example, hot or dead pixels) are rejected before the averaging process.
 The outlier rejection scheme is specifically designed to work well in the case of intermediate coverage and may not be adequate for all observations and science programs (it used the radhit, dual outlier, multiframe, and box outlier modules, see the MOPEX documentation for more details on these outlier methods) .
 The pixel size in the mosaics produced by the pipeline was exactly 0.6 arcseconds x 0.6 arcseconds in the final data processing.
 In addition to a sky map (in units of surface brightness), a noise image and coverage map were also produced.